 Whether you have dental insurance or not, do a bit of planning to estimate your likely out-of-pocket medical and dental costs, and stash that money in a flexible spending account (FSA).
 By funding an FSA with pretax earnings, you effectively reduce eligible bills by your tax-bracket percentage.

 Consider getting treatment at a dental clinic.

-To provide their students with hands-on experience, dental schools operate clinics where students treat patients under the supervision of dental school faculty; Boston University, Harvard University, and Tufts University operate such clinics.
+To provide their students with hands-on experience, dental schools operate clinics where students treat patients under the supervision of dental school faculty; the University of Illinois at Chicago operates such a clinic.
 We’ve found prices at dental clinics to be significantly lower than average prices for dental practices.
-Keep in mind that if you need extensive treatment, the treatment is likely to take longer at a dental school clinic than with a private dentist.
+Keep in mind that if you need extensive treatment, it is likely to take longer at a dental school clinic than with a private dentist.